wildwestrom/hantracker/README.md

 Here are some features I'd like to add.

+- [x] Preset lists of characters for testing
 - [ ] A way to save and re-load your progress
-- [ ] Preset lists of characters for testing
 - [ ] In-app font setting, because different countries display Chinese characters differently
+- [ ] A back button to re-answer a previous question on the test
   - [ ] A view of the previously answered character to confirm you actually knew the character
-- [ ] A Back button to re-answer a previous question on the test
+- [ ] Render a wallpaper of your learning progress

 ## Licenses
 ### Hantracker